ortelius/dev-env-setup/README.md

 ## Pre Flight Checks & Troubleshooting Tips
 - If you have Helm Charts installed run `helm repo update`
 - Kube config is expected to be in the default location `$KUBECONFIG`
-- If you get an `AJAX` error when trying to login then logout first with `http://localhost:8080/dmadminweb/Logout` or I guess you could try incognito mode (Its a cookie issue)
+- If you get an `AJAX` error when trying to login then logout first with `http://localhost:8080/dmadminweb/Logout` or you could use incognito mode (Its a cookie issue)
 - If you get incorrect username or password the database is probably borked, destroy and re-deploy
 - If everything goes completely haywire manually remove everything such as `*.tfstate` and the Ortelius Docker containers representing the Kind K8s nodes and execute `terraform plan -auto-approve` and `terraform apply -auto-approve`
 - Please make sure you have a folder in your root `/tmp/postgres` and please make sure you add this mount point to your Docker Desktop under `Settings --> Resources --> File Sharing`